openbci-archive/_DEPRECATED_OpenBCI_32bit/README.md

 Note that to USE the OpenBCI system, you will generally use the OpenBCI USB Dongle.
 The dongle requries that you install the FTDI drivers for your particular operating system: http://www.ftdichip.com/FTDrivers.htm

-Before you upload the firmware, you need to place the OpenBCI board variant files inside the mpide program folder:

- * This will allow you to find the OpenBCI 32 board in mpide dropdown selection tree!

-Place the OpenBCI folder into the mpide application:

-    On A Mac, right click the application mpide, and select 'Show Package Contents' place the entire OpenBCI folder in the variants folder here:
-    Mpide/Contents/Resources/Java/hardware/pic32/variants

-    On a Windows, place the entire OpenBCI folder in the variants folder here:
-    C:\Program Files\mpide-blah\hardware\pic32\variants

-Remove the files OpenBCI_32 and SD from the OpenBCI_32_Library folder and put it in your documents/mpide/libraries folder.
+Before you can get started with programming or re-programming the OpenBCI 32bit Board, you will need to insall the libraries specific to it.
+These can be found here https://github.com/OpenBCI/OpenBCI_32bit_Libraries

-Put the OpenBCI_32_SD into your documents/mpide folder and restart mpide to be able to select the sketch.
+Put the OpenBCI_32_Daisy and OBCI_SD folders into your Documents/Arduino folder and restart Arduino to be able to select the sketch.

-When you upload the firmware, select the 'OpenBCI 32' from the Tools -> Board -> chipKIT menu, select the serial port of the dongle, then press upload!
+When you upload the firmware, select the 'OpenBCI 32' from the Tools -> Board menu, select the serial port of the dongle in the Tools -> Port menu.
+On a Mac, it should be something like /dev/cu/OpenBCI-XXXXXX.
+On a Windows, it will be an enumerated COM port.

+The next step is to put the OpenBCI 32bit board into Bootloader mode, so that it can receive the code.
+To do this, press the RST and PROG buttons on the OpenBCI 32bit Board, then hold the PROG button while you release the RST button.
+If you do this right, the blue LED on the board will blink like crazy.
+Now you're ready to upload!

 We are uploading the sketch over air!
-There is a chance that the mpide will timeout during the upload process!
+There is a chance that the process will fail!
-If this happens, you will need to unplug the dongle, and re-insert it to stop the upload.
-Then, power cycle the OpenBCI board, as it is best that the Board radio comes on line after the dongle radio.
+If you ever unplug the Dongle, you MUST turn on the OpenBCI Board AFTER you plug the Dongle back in.
+This is to be nice to the radios as it is best that the Board radio comes on line after the dongle radio.

-Then try again to upload.
-This is a known issue, and we can confirm that all boards shipped will take the upload process, it just might take a couple of times to stick.
+If you have any questions, or need other help, go to the forum http://openbci.com/index.php/forum/